pawatsethaput/OpenBank/OAuth-1.0-Server.md

 The signature base string includes the following components of the HTTP request:

 * The HTTP request method (e.g., "GET", "POST", etc.).
-* The authority as declared by the HTTP "Host" request header field.
+* The authority as declared by the HTTP "Host" request **header** field.
 * The path and query components of the request resource URI.
 * The protocol parameters excluding the "oauth_signature".

 The signature base string does not cover the entire HTTP request.
-Most notably, it does not include the entity-body in most requests, nor does it include most HTTP entity-headers.
+Most notably, it does not include the entity-body in most requests, nor does it include most HTTP **entity-headers**.

 The signature base string is constructed by concatenating together, in order, the following HTTP request elements: